Shadowmacx/LuaTools/README.md

-LuaTools AppID Manager for ST
+LuaTools is an AppID Manager for ST

 Join Discord for the sauce